JackGruber/joplin-plugin-backup/README.md

 First configure the Plugin under `Tools > Options > Backup`!

 Backups can be created manually with the command `Tools > Create Backup` or are created automatically based on the configured interval.
+The backup started manually by `Create Backup` respects all the settings except for the `Backups interval in hours`.

 ## Options